Tourist History

-Tourist History is the debut studio album by Northern Irish indie rock band Two Door Cinema Club, released on 17 February 2010 by Kitsuné.
+Tourist History is the debut studio album by Northern Irish indie rock band Two Door Cinema Club, first released in Japan on 17 February 2010, then on 1 March 2010 in the United Kingdom by Kitsuné.
 The album is named for the reputation of the band's hometown, Bangor, as a tourist attraction.

 Tourist History won the Choice Music Prize for the 2010 Irish Album of the Year.
 The band said it was the first award they had ever won and donated the €10,000 prize money to charity.

 Recording

 The band recorded the album at Eastcote Studios in London with Eliot James in July 2009, and was based in a studio adjacent to Duran Duran.
 The album was mixed at Phillipe Zdar's newly built studio, Motorbass, in Paris.
 Two Door Cinema Club were the second band to use Zdar's studio, the first being Phoenix, who recorded the Grammy Award-winning album Wolfgang Amadeus Phoenix.
 During the mixing process, Zdar reportedly found it hard to understand the band's Irish accents over the first couple of days.
 Of working with Two Door Cinema Club, Zdar said to NME, "Their stuff was already tight—I was just able to give big bass, big highs and something a bit large!
 They are completely crazy about music—there is not one hour when they don't listen or download something from a blog.
 They remind me of me when I was a teenager."
 The album was mastered by Mike Marsh at the Exchange in London.